joeromero/docs/content/cartodb_ui/cartodb_ui.md

 In the sidebar you will see all the layers that you have created for a visualization.
 By default you will have one layer and you may add layers to accomodate more data.
 For each layer, you will have the same tools to customize how your data will be displayed.

-Next each element in the sidebar will be explained:
+Next each feature in the sidebar will be explained:

 ### Custom SQL